eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 ### 2. Configure Your Resource Files
 Replace the default Custom Tool for your .resx files with one of these generators:
-- `StrongTypeResource.internal` - Creates internal class
+- `StrongTypeResource.internal` - Creates an internal class
-- `StrongTypeResource.public` - Creates public class (useful for cross-project access and WPF binding)
+- `StrongTypeResource.public` - Creates a public class (useful for cross-project access and WPF binding)

 #### Option A: Using Visual Studio
 1. Right-click your .resx file